Hakimbek/my-git-notes/Staging_Commits/Repository/README.md

 $ git init
 ```

+The above command will create a new subdirectory named .git that holds all necessary repository files.
+The .git subdirectory can be understood as a Git repository skeleton.

 We can list all the untracked files by git status command.
 ```
 $ git status
 ```

+To share these files on the version control system, we have to track it with git add command followed by a commit.
 To track the files, operate git add command as follows:

 ```
 $ git add <filename>
 ```